 - a.
-ASAC is a founding member of the Federation of Aviation Organizations of the Philippines (FEDAVOR) since 1986.
-In 2005, FEDAVOR won a Supreme Court case against MIAA involving its imposition of higher rates for rental and other services without a public hearing.
-ASAC accrued its share in FEDAVOR's legal expenses in 2006.
-In 2009, MIAA filed and subsequently won their motion for reconsideration with the Court of Appeals ruling that all refunds have to be coursed through the Commission on Audit.
-As at December 31, 2019, the refund process has remained pending. - b.
 ASAC is a defendant in labor lawsuits and claims.
-As at December 31, 2019 and 2018, management has recognized provisions for losses amounting to ₱5.7 million that may be incurred from these lawsuits (see Note 19). - c.
+As at December 31, 2019, management has provisions for losses amounting to ₱5.7 million that may be incurred from these lawsuits (see Note 19).
+In 2020, ASAC reversed the provisions in full as management assessed that the claim is no longer probable due to the prescription of the period from which the complainants may file an independent action to re-open the labor lawsuits.
+The 10-year prescriptive period ended on April 20, 2020. - b.
 Some subsidiaries of the Group have claims, commitments, litigations and contingent liabilities that arise in the normal course of their operations which are not reflected in the consolidated financial statements.
-Management is of the opinion that as at December 31, 2019 and 2018, losses, if any, from these commitments and contingencies will not have a material effect on the consolidated financial statements.

-The other information usually required by PAS 37, Provisions, Contingent Liabilities and Contingent Assets, are not disclosed as they many prejudice the Group's negotiation with third parties.
+Management is of the opinion that as at December 31, 2020 and 2019, losses, if any, from these commitments and contingencies will not have a material effect on the consolidated financial statements. - c.
+The other information usually required by PAS 37, Provisions, Contingent Liabilities and Contingent Assets, are not disclosed as they many prejudice the Group's negotiation with third parties. - d.
+COVID-19 Outbreak